 - Side effects - such as skin rash, constipation, sexual dysfunction, sleep abnormalities, sweating, edema, sedation, or the possibility of impaired cognitive (mental status), and/or motor ability, among others.
 These side effects might interfere with your ability to do what you normally do.

-- Overdosing including Death by Overdose - If you take a higher dose than what is prescribed to you, you might experience excessive sleepiness, trouble breathing, or even die.
+- Drug Overdoses - If you take a higher dose than what is prescribed to you, you might experience excessive sleepiness, trouble breathing, or even die. (more)

 What Patients Taking Pain Medications Should do